 Across privatization methods, MBO firms have the lowest level of state control.
-Only 1% of MBO firms have government ownership above 20%, the mean, significantly lower than the sample average of 50% (Table 5).
+Only 1% of MBO firms have government ownership above 20% (an ownership level that is significant enough for influence), significantly lower than the sample average of 50% (Table 5).
 The state is also much less likely to intervene in MBOs' major decision-making (16% vs. 59% sample mean).
-Direct sales to outsiders are under substantially more state influence than MBOs, but, compared to privatization methods, they receive less state intervention, though the difference is only significant for corporate decision-making, not for state ownership.
+Compared with MBOs, the other direct sales method, sales to outsiders, has substantially more state intervention.
+However, compared to other methods of privatization, firms sold to outsiders have less state intervention, though the difference is only significant for state control in corporate decision-making and not in state ownership.

-Given that corporate decisions are multidimensional, we further examine government and party influences using principal component analysis (PCA).
-PCA is effective in shrinking dimensionality: the first principal component accounts for 90% and 75% of the government and party influences respectively, whereas the second component accounts for only 4% and 6%, respectively.
+Given that corporate decisions are multi-dimensional, we further examine government and party influences using Principal Component Analysis (PCA).
+PCA turns out to be very effective in shrinking dimensionality: the first principal component accounts for 90% and 75% of the government and party influences respectively, whereas the second component accounts for only 4% and 6% respectively.
 Thus we report, in Panel B of Table 5, the first components and PCA State Control, defined as either the first component of government influence or the first component of party influence is above the mean.
 Consistent with Panel A of Table 5, PCA State Control is significantly lower in MBOs.

 Other notable changes in control rights include the increased decision power of the board of directors and shareholder meetings, suggesting a general trend of professionalization of management in privatized firms.
-This change is most prominent among MBOs.
+This change is prominent among MBOs, and in the case of shareholder meetings, privatization methods other than direct sales